nweiyue/tp/docs/UserGuide.md

 * `clear` is followed with `Are you sure you want to continue?`.
 * `bye` is followed with `Are you sure you want to continue?`.

+###  <a name="sd"></a>Saving the data

+Students’ data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

 ## <a name="faq"></a>FAQ